algosup/2023-2024-project-4-sportshield-team-2/Documents/Management/WeeklyReports/mainWeeklyReport.md

 4. Reverse engineering
    - The team continued to reverse-engineer the existing software using LEDs to test the project's functionality.
-5. Github actions and server
+5. GitHub actions and server
-   - The team managed to set up the Github actions and the server to automate the tests and check the code quality.
+   - The team managed to set up the GitHub actions and the server to automate the tests and check the code quality.

 ## Challenges of the fourth week